friemen/reactor/README.md

 **bind!** -- Connects input with output signals.
 On every value change a function is applied to current input values.
 The resulting values are set as value to the output signals.

 **process-with** -- Subscribes a listener function to a signal that is invoked upon value changes.

-**stop-timer** -- Stop the timer executor associated with a time signal.

 ### Functions for controlling execution